 When we draw a process map, we create our idea of a process.
-However, we are mostly limited to a two-dimensional display.
-So, we try to represent it in the best way that we can.
+However, two-dimensional display limits us.
+So, we try to express it in the best way we can.
 The reality of any process is that it interacts in a much more dynamic way than we can ever depict on a PC screen.

-When it comes to activity, we always start with a verb, e.g.: "compliance" is unclear, whilst "check for compliance" is as clear as crystal.
-Below, I use the example of the IOI "Accredit new practitioners" process to show how we separate conditions from activity…
+When it comes to activity, we always start with a verb.
+E.g., "compliance" is unclear, whilst "check for compliance" is as clear as crystal.
+Below, I use the example of the IOI "Accredit new practitioners" process.
+It shows how we separate conditions from activity.

-At this point, we have completed our process flow.
-All that we must still do, is to decide what power and authority each activity point has.
-It could for instance be a task, which means that we must execute it directly; or it could be a process, which means that it has its own sequence of activity and conditions.
-In my post: "How to develop system and process briefs", I explain the distinct types of processes.
-A main thing to remember is that anything that happens within a process has three options.
-These are:
+At this point, we have completed the process flow.
+The next step is to decide what power and authority each activity has.
+It could for instance be a task, which means that we must execute it directly.
+Or, it could be a process, which means that it has its own sequence of activity and conditions.

 I use the "Accredit new practitioners" process, once more, to show what the final product looks like.
 Below is a screenshot:

-Mostly, a process on level three only has tasks and conditions.
-The "Accredit practitioners" process below gives a wider range of symbols.
+The "Accredit practitioners" process below shows a range of symbols.
 It is parent to the above "Accredit new practitioners" process.

-To label the power and authority of each activity we use a coding system, that we call "C-Keys", which are classification keys.
+To label the power and authority of each activity we use a coding system.
+We call this code "C-Keys".
+It stands for classification keys.
 We also use the C-Keys as a numbering system.
-Below are the C-Keys with their meaning:
+Below are the C-Keys with the meaning of each:

-In effect, each C-Key creates a consequence, since it changes the nature and intelligence of the activity.
+In effect, each C-Key creates a consequence.
+It thus changes the nature and intelligence of the activity.

 © 2018: CFT Hendrikz